TriEmbed/quercus/README.md

 ```

 The ```linux_install.sh``` script can be run in multiple ways which I will
 review below.
 This script has the ability to create and use a config file.
-This
+The
 config file ```.quercusrc``` can be located in either the base of the quarcus
 directory or in your person user directory.
 The script with find it in either
 place but will favor the quarcus directory.
 If you want the